Sceluswe/.vim/README.md

 cp ~/.vim/.vimrc ~
 ```

-If you're using Cygwin make sure you install Cygwins version of Git, otherwise gitgutter won't work.
+If you're using Cygwin make sure you install Cygwins version of Git, otherwise gitgutter and fugitive won't work.
 You might have to clone onedark anew.
 Sometimes it doesn't work.